Autonagar Surya

-Autonagar Surya is a 2014 Indian Telugu-language action film directed by Deva Katta.
+Autonagar Surya is a 2014 Indian Telugu-language Periodic political action drama film directed by Deva Katta.
 The film stars Naga Chaitanya and Samantha Ruth Prabhu, with Brahmanandam and Sai Kumar in pivotal roles.
-The film was produced by K. Atchi Reddy on Max India Productions banner while R. R. Movie Makers acted as its presenter who later disassociated themselves with the film.
+The film was produced by K. Atchi Reddy, under Max India Productions, while R. R. Movie Makers initially presented the film, but later disassociated themselves with the film owing to the delays.
+It is the second film in Deva Katta's quadrilogy of society, which show's the perspective of a common man on society.

 Anoop Rubens composed the music for the film while Srikanth Naroj, known for his work in the 2011 film Hostel handled the cinematography.
 Gautham Raju handled the editing.

 The principal photography started officially on 14 October 2011 at Hyderabad.
 After Filming continuously till December 2012, the film's shoot was halted due to the Financial turmoil of the producers ultimately reviving in September 2013, Wrapping the entire shooting by 30 November 2013.
 The film was scheduled for a worldwide release on 27 June 2014 in theaters.

-Upon release, the film opened to mixed to negative reviews from critics due to which the film was trimmed by 12 minutes.
+Upon release, the film opened to mixed-to-negative reviews from the critics and audience, due to which the film was trimmed by 12 minutes.
+However, over time, it received much appreciation on satellite.

 Plot

-The film is set in the 1990s and revolves around an orphan named Surya who works as a mechanic in Autonagar.
-In an unfortunate situation, Surya kills a goon, goes to jail for five years, and earns an engineering degree there to start his dream project, which is to build a vehicle that runs only on batteries.
-He wishes to complete the project once he is out of the jail.
-After finishing his sentence, However, he faces hurdles while working on his project in the form of the city mayor and his henchmen who control the Autonagar area.
-The rest of the story is about how Surya deals with them.
+The story begins in 1973.
+A couple had been murdered by Kotalingam in a train at night time for stopping to rape a girl acquaintance to everyone who fears to stop.
+However, he bribes the Railway Police to leave and molests the girl and kills her too.
+The child Surya who becomes gullible for not finding his parents and fears to see Kotalingam in the train.
+Then after 3 years in Autonagar, Vijayawada where Surya has been mistreated by his maternal uncle Bharani who has a grudge against his parents for doing Inter-caste marriage and orders him to leave.
+Then his neighbor Sitaramaraju, a mechanical engineer, runs a work shop, gives shelter to him, and treats him like his son.

+After 8 years in 1984 the young Surya who gained great ability on Engines who successfully made India's first Diesel engine and presents in Autonagar along with his friends Kicha, Bunty and others in front of Bharani and his daughter Sirisha "Siri" who has a crush on her.
+Then, after observing their expertise, Jeeva, a gangster offers a job to Sitaramaraju, who eventually rejects, which leads to a fight that provokes Surya to kill Jeeva under self defense.
+But Surya has been arrested for murder and served sentences for 5 years where he completed his graduation in Mechanical engineering under the guidance of the Jailer.
+Meanwhile, Indra, a gangster turned Corporator to Autonagar who destroyed Sitaramaraju's workshop and replaces Surya's friends as his workers in his business in the place of Jeeva by force.